jorgemoiina/codeVault/Python/Boston Housing Regression Analysis/README.md

-this script focuses on the MEDV (median home value) using learning regression technqiues such as Lasso, Ridge, Bayesian Ridge, or stepwise selection
+this script focuses on the MEDV (median home value) using regression techniques, including Linear Regression, Lasso, Ridge, Bayesian Ridge, and stepwise selection.

-below are the predictor variables
+**below are the predictor variables**

 - **CRIM**: Per capita crime rate by town.
 - **ZN**: Proportion of residential land zoned for lots over 25,000 sq. ft.